captainzero93/security_harden_linux/README.md

 **What this means for you right now:**

-- ❌ **Your firewall probably isn't even enabled** - Any service you run is exposed to the internet
+- Your firewall probably isn't even enabled - Any service you run is exposed to the internet
-- ❌ **SSH ports are wide open to brute force attacks** - Bots try thousands of passwords per hour
+- SSH ports are wide open to brute force attacks - Bots try thousands of passwords per hour
-- ❌ **Failed login attempts aren't tracked** - Attackers get unlimited tries
+- Failed login attempts aren't tracked - Attackers get unlimited tries
-- ❌ **Your system accepts connections you never asked for** - Port scanners probe you 24/7
+- Your system accepts connections you never asked for - Port scanners probe you 24/7
-- ❌ **Critical security updates might not install automatically** - You could be vulnerable for weeks
+- Critical security updates might not install automatically - You could be vulnerable for weeks
-- ❌ **The kernel runs with minimal protections** - Exploits are easier to pull off
+- The kernel runs with minimal protections - Exploits are easier to pull off
-- ❌ **No intrusion detection** - If someone breaks in, you won't know
+- No intrusion detection - If someone breaks in, you won't know

 **This isn't a Linux flaw** - it's a conscious trade-off.
 Distributions prioritize compatibility and ease-of-use for new users.
 That's great for getting started, but terrible for security.